A Caveat and Affiliates

 Sound reasonable and fair enough?
 Let’s continue to the article.

 Mmm, cinnamon, that aroma that calls us to the kitchen.
 The scent of cinnamon often makes one’s emotions calm and troubles melt away.
-Worldwide, cinnamon is one of the most identifiable spices, whether it reminds you of the holidays, newly baked cookies, or your favorite candle.
+Worldwide, cinnamon is one of the most identifiable spices.
+Often, it reminds people of the holidays, newly baked cookies, or your favorite candle.
 Moreover, there are a lot of cinnamon spice benefits, which you may not know.

 It brings warm smells to your kitchen and adds incredible taste to so many dishes.
-And while you have certainly been using cinnamon for as long as you can remember to add flavor to your favorite foods.
-However, you do not recognize why this spice has been used for its medicinal properties.
+Most people remember using cinnamon for as long as they can remember.
+Usually, we use it to add flavor to our favorite foods.
+However, many people find it incredible that this spice offers great benefits for its medicinal properties.

-Cinnamon contains antioxidants that are a safe dietary ingredient that help neutralize free radicals, stopping them from harming the body’s cells.
-Cinnamaldehyde also has some antibacterial properties which can delay cancer cell development.
+Cinnamon contains antioxidants that are a safe dietary ingredient that help neutralize free radicals.
+This then stops them from harming the body’s cells.
+Cinnamaldehyde also shows some antibacterial properties which can delay cancer cell development.

-There was once a time when cinnamon was more precious than gold.
-And while most of us would prefer to get our hands on 24 karats rather than 24 ounces these days.
-Moreover, it turns out that this aromatic tree bark may be more useful than gold, especially when it comes to health benefits.
+In fact, at one time, people considered cinnamon more precious than gold.
+Of course, most of us would prefer to get our hands on 24 karats rather than 24 ounces these days.
+However, it turns out that this aromatic tree bark may show more useful benefits than gold, especially when it comes to health benefits.

 What is Cinnamon?

-Cinnamon is the bark that comes from different species of the cinnamon tree.
+Cinnamon comes from the bark of different species of the cinnamon tree.
 The cinnamon tree is cut down, the outer bark is discarded.
 At this point, the inner bark is extracted and then dried.
 Naturally, when it dries due to a tree trunk’s spherical form, it curves in on both ends.
 Thus, cinnamon sticks form quite naturally.

-For decades, cinnamon has been used as a treatment in western Ayurvedic and Chinese medicine Cinnamon has for quite some time been utilized as a home solution for acid reflux, heartburn, and sickness.
-Moreover, also known for its advantages related to digestion and gastrointestinal problems.
+For centuries, natural medicine enthusiasts have used cinnamon as a treatment in western Ayurvedic and Chinese medicine In fact, people use cinnamon as a home solution for acid reflux, heartburn, and sickness.
+Cinnamon also shows advantages related to digestion and gastrointestinal problems.

 What is the difference between Cassia and Ceylon?